Twelve Angry Men (Hancock's Half Hour): Legacy

 The comedian Ben Miller, in the BBC documentary My Hero: Ben Miller on Tony Hancock, said that "Twelve Angry Men" was his favourite Hancock episode and claimed to have watched it at least thirty times.

 The episode was remade for ITV in 1996 with Paul Merton in the Hancock role, as part of the series Paul Merton in Galton and Simpson's...

+The episode was rebroadcast on BBC Four in October 2022 as part of the BBC's 100th anniversary classic comedy season.